 • Front pay.

-A sexually harassed employee may receive only some or all of these damages, depending on their case.
+Under the State of California harassment laws, a sexually harassed employee may receive only some or all of these damages, depending on their case.
 A California sexual harassment lawyer can help you identify which damages you have the right to in your circumstances.
 Courts may also award costs for attorney’s fees, court costs, expert witness fees, and punitive damages to the winning party in a lawsuit.
 Under California Senate Bill 1300, employers can only recover these damages if the claim was frivolous.

 What Does the California Fair Employment and Housing Act Require from Employers?